thisHermit/grain-deposit-machine/README.md

 # grain-deposit-machine
-A hello world project using raspberry pi 3 b plus and Tensorflow in order to learn Transfer Learning.
+A hello world project using raspberry pi 3 B plus and Tensorflow in order to learn Transfer Learning.

-Classify the quality of rice grains by retraining the MobileNetV2 model on a dataset containing three qualities of rice.
+Here I classify the quality of rice grains by retraining the MobileNetV2 model on a dataset containing three qualities of rice.

 ## Running the model